Introduction to a proposed book

 To make my presentation more compatible with conventional science, I have moved

-description of my speculations to the end of this essay.
+description of my speculations to the end of this web page.

 Let's examine relative sizes using bacteria as a base line, noting that our most powerful